bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 Market-TA1: set a price that ensures that you can sell all produced goods in storage.
 Market-TA2: set the highest possible price that ensures that you can sell all produced goods in storage.

-#### I bought Market-TA2, but it does not set an optimal price for me.
+#### I bought Market-TA2, but it does not set the optimal price for me.

 You have to enable it.